US tells Saudis to hold ‘accountable’ killers of journalist

 Trump tweeted late Sunday that the U.S. will “attack again from existing nearby base if it (IS) reforms.
 Will devastate Turkey economically if they hit Kurds.”
 Trump’s decision to leave Syria, which he initially said would be rapid but later slowed down, shocked U.S. allies and angered the Syrian Kurds.

-Trump and Turkish President Recep Tayyip Erdogan later said later Monday that they spoke by phone to discuss cooperation on the withdrawal of the approximately 2,000 U.S. troops from Syria.
+Trump and Turkish President Recep Tayyip Erdogan said later Monday that they spoke by phone to discuss cooperation on the withdrawal of the approximately 2,000 U.S. troops from Syria.

+Trump backed away from the economic threat in a later tweet.
+He said he and Erdogan in their phone call discussed creating a 20-mile buffer zone along Turkey’s border with Syria as well as economic cooperation between U.S. and Turkey and its “great potential to substantially expand!”

 Pompeo also pressed the Saudis on bringing an end to the near two-year-old dispute with its Gulf neighbor Qatar, which has badly hindered U.S. efforts to create a united Arab military alliance to counter Iran.